-- (1) The ordinary resolution proposed in item 3 above, is to facilitate payment of Directors' fees to Non-executive Directors on a continuing "asearned" current year basis, for the financial year ending 30 June 2021 ("FY 2021"). - If shareholders' approval is obtained for this proposal, payment of Directors' fees to the Non-executive Directors will be prorated or apportioned accordingly and made on or after the last day of each quarter in FY 2021 in respect of the period then ended.
-If, for unforeseen reasons, payments are required to be made to Directors in excess of the amount proposed in item 3, the Company will revert to shareholders for approval at the subsequent Annual General Meeting before any such payments are made. - (2) Mr. Lim Chye Huat @ Bobby Lim Chye Huat who retires by rotation under Article 91 of the Constitution of the Company, is considered by the Board of Directors as a non-executive, non-independent director, and if re-elected under item 4(a) above, will remain as Chairman of the Board of Directors and a member of the Audit and Risk Committee, the Nominating Committee and the Remuneration Committee. - (3) Mr. Renny Yeo Ah Kiang who retires by rotation under Article 91 of the Constitution of the Company, is considered by the Board of Directors as an independent director, and if re-elected under item 4(b) above, will remain as Chairman of the Nominating Committee and a member of the Audit and Risk Committee and the Remuneration Committee. - (4) The ordinary resolution proposed in item 6 above, if passed, will empower the Directors of the Company from the date of the above Meeting until the next Annual General Meeting to issue new shares or instruments convertible into shares in the Company subject to the limits imposed by the Resolution, for such purposes as they consider would be in the interests of the Company.
-This authority, unless revoked or varied at a general meeting, will expire at the next Annual General Meeting of the Company. - (5) The ordinary resolution proposed in item 7 above, if passed, will authorise the Directors of the Company to issue shares pursuant to the Tai Sin Electric Limited Scrip Dividend Scheme principally to members who, in respect of a qualifying dividend, have elected to receive scrip in lieu of the cash amount of that qualifying dividend.
+(1) The ordinary resolution proposed in item 3 above, is to facilitate payment of Directors' fees to Non-executive Directors on a continuing "as-earned" current year basis, for the financial year ending 30 June 2022 ("FY 2022").

+If shareholders' approval is obtained for this proposal, payment of Directors' fees to the Non-executive Directors will be prorated or apportioned accordingly and made on or after the last day of each quarter in FY 2022 in respect of the period then ended.
+If, for unforeseen reasons, payments are required to be made to Directors in excess of the amount proposed in item 3, the Company will revert to shareholders for approval at the subsequent Annual General Meeting before any such payments are made.

+(2) Mr. Lee Fang Wen who retires by rotation under Article 91 of the Constitution of the Company, is considered by the Board of Directors as an Independent Director, and if re-elected under item 4(a) above, will remain as Chairman of the Remuneration Committee and a member of the Audit and Risk Committee and the Nominating Committee.